nessnos/KOReader.patches/README.md

 **Good to know**

 - Smart collections update when you open them.
 The collections list also refreshes them, at most once every 5 minutes.
 Tap **Update now** if you want the latest right away.
+- While a collection updates, you'll briefly see *Updating smart collection…*.
+The collection or list opens once the update is done.
 - All matching books are added, whatever their reading status.
 To leave out finished books, add a rule like *Status is not Finished*.
 - A smart collection always matches its rules exactly.
 Books that stop matching (for example, once you mark them Finished) drop out.
 Books added by hand drop out too, unless they match.
 - For books you've never opened, the tags and author are read from the file the first time.
-On a big library, that first update can take a moment.
+On a big library, that first update can take a while and can't be cancelled, so let it finish.
 The results are saved in `koreader/settings/smart_collections_cache.lua`, so later updates are fast.

 **Requirements:** KOReader.
 It was written against KOReader v2026.07.
+Works with or without [SimpleUI](https://github.com/doctorhetfield-cmd/simpleui.koplugin), including opening collections from its navbar and home screen.

 ---